 What is a Caregiver?

 As a caregiver, you influence how a patient deals with their illness.
-Your support helps the patient continue with the possibility of a demanding treatment plan and take steps to get well, such as eating healthy meals and getting enough rest.
+Your support helps patients manage treatment plans and focus on recovery through proper nutrition and rest.

 Helpful resources for caregivers: